 "This is actually the coolest thing I've ever done.
 I don't think I've ever won a real MVP," Honeywell said.
 "This is kind of cool.
 I thank them for letting me do this.
 I really, really wanted this start."

-*2018: *The two sides combined for eight home runs -- doubling the previous Futures Game record -- as the Team USA outslugged the World, 10-6, on All-Star Sunday at Nationals Park.
+2018: The two sides combined for eight home runs -- doubling the previous Futures Game record -- as the Team USA outslugged the World, 10-6, on All-Star Sunday at Nationals Park.
+The win was the second straight for the U.S. and their eighth in nine years.

 Taylor Trammell (No. 34 overall, Reds' No. 3) earned MVP honors, going 2-for-2 with a home run and a triple.